 Richard’s blog Rocks and Water provides a window into his world.

-He is engaged to Lydia Staisch, the woman with the scarf by his right hand in the photo from Dominica taken a few days after they met.
+In 2013, he married Lydia Staisch, the woman with the scarf by his right hand in the photo from Dominica taken a few days after they met several years ago.
 They live in Ann Arbor, where Lydia is pursuing a geology doctorate and Richard has a post-doctoral fellowship.

 Cole, born in 1980, attended college in Colorado Springs, where he enjoyed the Rockies.